tensorflow/tfjs-examples/date-conversion-attention/README.md

-We demonstrate the full machine-learning workflow, consisting of data engineering, server-side, model training, client-side inference, and model visualization in this example.
+We demonstrate the full machine-learning workflow, consisting of data engineering, server-side, model training, client-side inference, model visualization, and unit testing in this example.

 The training data is syntheiszed programmatically.